Sp1ke1/Projects/pacman/README.md

 A simplified version of the Pacman game.
-To launch the application, run main.py with python3.
+To launch the application, install NumPy and PyGame, then run main.py with python3

 Press the space bar to start the game.
 Press escape to exit.
 To win, you need to collect all the coins on the map.
 The player has 3 lives, after the loss of which a game over will be announced to you.
 Life is lost in the event of a collision with the enemy.